adilahmetsargin/freelanceHub/README.md

 - `GET /tasks` — List all tasks
 - `PUT /tasks/2` — Update task with id 2
 - `GET /projects/1` — Get project with id 1
+- `GET /calendarEvents` — List all calendar events
+- `POST /calendarEvents` — Add a new calendar event

 ## Contributing
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.